carolinadatascience/nfl-metrics-workshop/README.md

 - **This workshop uses the Python programming language.** If you do not already have Python installed on your computer, install the latest version for your operating system [here](https://www.python.org/downloads/).

-- **This workshop uses the R programming language.** If you do not already have R installed on your computer, install the latest version for your operating system [here](https://cloud.r-project.org).

 - This workshop will also use JupyterLab to run Jupyter Notebooks (with Python).
 Learn how to install JupyterLab [here](https://jupyter.org/install).

-- This workshop will also use RStudio to run R files.
-Learn how to install RStudio [here](https://posit.co/download/rstudio-desktop/).

 *Make sure to include any other software necessary for your workshop. **THIS INCLUDES PACKAGES!!!***